 Experts have suggested that the level of prenatal testosterone may be related to the growth of typical “masculine” or “feminine” behaviors.
 The said hormone level is influenced strongly by one’s genetic makeup.
 However, external factors can also affect it such as chemicals that disrupt hormones.

-Women that do not perform any weight loss methods are prone to produce more testosterone, unlike men who use the best over the counter weight loss supplements for fast results.
+Women that do not perform any weight loss methods are prone to produce more testosterone, unlike men who use the best best appetite suppressing supplements for fast results.
 And since pregnant women tend to become overweight, excess testosterone are then transferred to the unborn child.

 In the 1999 research of Geoffrey Miller, it was suggested that creative displays and artistry are behaviors that are male-predominant.
 This may be so by just being a result of a genetic advantage.